 Best city breaks in Europe

-To help you plan your next trip we asked Which? members to rate the cities they had visited in the last year.
+To help you plan your next trip we asked Which? members to rate the cities they had visited in the past year.

-Our top cities offer a winning combination of historic charm, cultural interest, good places to eat and drink and excellent value for money.
-You also rated accommodation, shopping and ease of getting around, to give a complete picture of the city in question.
+Our top cities offer a winning combination of historic charm, cultural interest, good places to eat and drink, plus excellent value for money.
+You also rated accommodation, shopping and ease of getting around to give a complete picture of the city in question.

 |Europe's best cities, as voted by you|